Distributed-Validators-Synctems/fund-support-automation/README.md

 `$ bash <(curl -s https://raw.githubusercontent.com/Distributed-Validators-Synctems/fund-support-automation/main/setup.sh)`

-it will go through installation process and prepare configuration file.
+it will go through installation process and prepare configuration files.

 It is recommended to collect commission cashback collector script every 5 minutes (otherwise it is possible to catch errors in case if you are pruning old blocks.
 Please use `pruning = "default"` configuration option in the `app.toml` file.)